Pinball: High Speed

 - Sequel Escalation

-- Shout-Out: Two places listed on the Burn Rubber bonus map are Hill Valley and Metropolis
+- Shout-Out: Places listed on the Burn Rubber bonus map include Hill Valley, Smallville, Otisburg, and Bedford Falls.

 - Vanity License Plate: KINGPIN, once again.